Marseille's plans rocked as coach Jorge Sampaoli leaves club - WHIZ News

 The team’s work rate rose sharply as attitudes improved, and he started to get the best out of veteran playmaker Dimitri Payet again.

+“Marseille is a passion.
+Every time I entered the Velodrome my heart was beating at top speed,” he said.
+“Last season was incredible.
+Coaching this club was a pleasure for me.
+I was very happy … Thanks to the fans because, without you, nothing has meaning.”

+The parting of ways seemed amicable as Marseille paid tribute to him.

 “Marseille wishes to sincerely and very warmly thank Jorge Sampaoli for his work.
-After 16 months of working together, this work helped the club step up a level,” Marseille said in a statement.
+After 16 months of working together, this work helped the club step up a level,” Marseille said.
 “We’re satisfied with how far we’ve come and the emotions we experienced together, but after a long period of reflection the two parties agreed to end this period.”

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports